 A non-EU firm relying on “reverse solicitation” while still running EU-language campaigns, EU influencer deals, and EU geo-targeted ads.

-The reverse-solicitation exemption is construed narrowly and is destroyed by active marketing into the EU.
+The exemption is construed narrowly and destroyed by active marketing into the EU.
 You cannot solicit and then claim the client came to you.
 Citation: MiCA Art.
 61; ESMA guidance on reverse solicitation.

 What to do about the marketing surface.